 It’s a cinch to make these moist and beautifully hued muffins.

-If you are tempted to substitute pumpkin pie spice for the four separate spices, I suppose that’s fine in a pinch, as I’ve seen many recipes written that way.
+Tempted to substitute pumpkin pie spice for the four separate spices?
+I suppose that’s fine in a pinch.
+I’ve seen many recipes written that way.
 But I really like the ratio of different spices in these muffins and enjoy inhaling each one’s wonderfulness as I measure them out.
 I think the spice mixture is pretty perfect.

 Why Add Chocolate?